 Since her first exhibit in Boulder, Colorado, she has built a strong following, and her paintings reside in numerous private collections and museums.
 Her work is shown in galleries in United States, Canada, Europe and Japan.
 Krizmanic divides her time between her home on the Adriatic coast of Croatia and New York City.

 A character of Tatjana’s work, whether figurative, abstract, or realist, is her inventiveness.
 Tatjana approaches new media, new subject matter, and new styles with a fearless trust in her creativity.
 That lack of timidity produces bold colors and confident compositions where the intention is to express mood, scene, the tonality of light and play of color.
 Thematic concerns and repetitive studies are less common in her work; instead a responsiveness to the world and life and an urge or yearning to express the human reaction to life comes forth boldly, playfully, and with a large dose of appreciation.

 What is the program of Immersion 2019?

-This is an 8-day retreat.
+This is a 7-day retreat.

 (You arrive at Rovinj and check-in at the hotel a day before.)